bigcommerce/dev-docs/docs/api-docs/promotions/promotions-overview.md

 ### Create the notifications

-A notification represents a message that you can display to a shopper depending on the state an evaluated rule is in (for example, a “Congratulations!
+A notification represents a message you can display to a shopper depending on the state of an evaluated rule (for example, a “Congratulations!
 You’ve received free shipping!” message when the shopper receives free shipping).
 Due to the nature of cart-level discounts, they will not be apparent to the customer until they have added products to their cart.
 For this reason, we recommend advertising your discounts with a notification.

 There are four types of notifications:

-* **Promotion**: `PROMOTION` notifications are visible during the entire time a promotion is active. (i.e., “Spend $50 and get free shipping!”).
+* **Promotion**: `PROMOTION` notifications are visible the entire time a promotion is active. (i.e., “Spend $50 and get free shipping!”).

 * **Upsell:** `UPSELL` notifications show when the user has made partial progress towards unlocking a discount.
-You can use this type of notification to increase the Average Order Value (AOV) or increase the quantity of items in average order (example: “You’ve spent $40, add another $10 to your cart to receive free shipping!”, “You have 1 of Rebel Shoes, buy 1 more get 20% off your order total”).
+You can use this type of notification to increase the Average Order Value (AOV) or increase the quantity of items in the average order (example: “You’ve spent $40, add another $10 to your cart to receive free shipping!”, “You have 1 of Rebel Shoes, buy one more get 20% off your order total”).

 * **Eligible:** `ELIGIBLE` notifications show when the user has met the conditions for a rule but hasn’t yet taken advantage of the discount it provides (i.e., “You’ve spent over $60 on bathroom accessories and are eligible to choose a free item from the ‘Towels’ category!”).

 <!-- theme: info -->
 > #### Banners
-> Eligible banners display if the actions attached to the rule can’t be automatically applied such as the shopper selecting a free product from a category.
+> Eligible banners display if the actions attached to the rule can’t be automatically applied, such as the shopper selecting a free product from a category.

 * **Applied:** `APPLIED` notifications show once the shopper has received the discount in their cart (i.e., “Congratulations!
 You’ve received a free bath towel!”).